Ben T. Nicholson

 Perform an analysis of the business

 Audit the borrower’s book value of the inventory

 Develop a workout strategy

 With inventory-driven businesses poor business performance often is the result of mismanagement of the inventory leading to high cost of goods and low turnover.
-In this condition the most effective measure that can be taken as a corrective action is to perform a storewide promotional sale.
+In this condition, the most effective measure that can be taken as corrective action is to perform a storewide promotional sale.
 Effective results include:

 Sell-off of surplus and unwanted merchandise

 Generating cash flow quickly

 Providing tools to market and manage the ongoing operation

 After efforts to prevent the liquidation trigger have been exhausted, it is the responsibility of the lending institution to adhere to the applicable SOPs during the liquidation and collection process in order to decrease the chance of denial or repair.